 - Polos - high sugar levels, never feed sugar-free Polos

-- Ginger nut biscuits - high sugar levels, check that they do not contain animal products
+- Ginger biscuits - high sugar levels, check that they don’t contain animal products

 - Bread/jam sandwich - may be useful for giving medications

 - Apple puree - may be useful top dressing.